 All of these talks have had a large impact on how I approach problems or understand different aspects of the art of programming.
-Everyone should be exposed to each and every one of these videos if they're looking to become a more well-rounded developer.
+If you have the time, I really recommend going through each and every one of these videos.

 If you prefer reading, I’ve got you covered with this post listing my book recommendations.